Pierre de Meuron

 Pierre de Meuron (born 8 May 1950) is a Swiss architect and co-founder, alongside Jacques Herzog, of the architectural firm Herzog & de Meuron.

-Among the firm's most recognized projects are the transformation of the Bankside Power Station into the Tate Modern in London, the design of the Elbphilharmonie concert hall in Hamburg, and the creation of the Beijing National Stadium, commonly referred to as the "Bird's Nest," for the 2008 Olympics.
+The firm's projects include the transformation of the Bankside Power Station into the Tate Modern in London, the design of the Elbphilharmonie concert hall in Hamburg, and the creation of the Beijing National Stadium, commonly referred to as the "Bird's Nest", for the 2008 Olympics.

-Together with Herzog, de Meuron has picked up the Pritzker Architecture Prize and the Royal Gold Medal, among various other distinctions.
+Together with Herzog, de Meuron has received the Pritzker Architecture Prize and the Royal Gold Medal.

 Early life and education

 De Meuron was born in Basel, Switzerland.
-Raised in Basel, he developed an early interest in the arts and architecture, influenced by the city's rich cultural heritage.
 He attended grade school alongside Jacques Herzog, who would later become his long-term collaborator and business partner.

 De Meuron pursued his architectural studies at the École Polytechnique Fédérale de Lausanne (EPFL) before continuing his education at the Swiss Federal Institute of Technology Zurich (ETH Zurich).
-After earning their degrees in 1975, both de Meuron and Herzog remained at ETH Zurich, working as assistants under Prof. Dolf Schnebli.
-In 1978, they co-founded the architectural practice Herzog & de Meuron.
+In 1978, de Meuron, together with Herzog, co-founded the architectural practice Herzog & de Meuron.

 Career

-Herzog & de Meuron achieved international recognition for their ability to combine refinement with pragmatism and urban sensibility.
-Their projects address both the collective fabric of the city and the specific needs of their clients.
-A central aspect of their design philosophy is uncovering and revealing the latent potential of existing structures and environments.
+The critic Luis Fernández-Galiano states that Herzog & de Meuron's work is known for combining formal restraint with attention to materials and urban context.
+According to the Financial Times, a central aspect of their design philosophy is uncovering and revealing the latent potential of existing structures and environments.

-Early projects that exemplified their distinctive approach include the Ricola Storage Building in Laufen, Switzerland (1987), which emphasized materiality and texture, and the Dominus Winery in Napa Valley, California (1998), where they incorporated locally sourced stone-filled gabions as a key architectural element.
+Early projects include the Ricola Storage Building in Laufen, Switzerland (1987), which emphasized materiality and texture, and the Dominus Winery in Napa Valley, California (1998), where they incorporated locally sourced stone-filled gabions as a key architectural element.

-Their international prominence grew with the transformation of the Bankside Power Station into the Tate Modern in London (2000), a project that became a landmark in contemporary architecture.
-Other significant commissions include the Allianz Arena in Munich (2005) and the Beijing National Stadium—commonly known as the "Bird's Nest"—designed for the 2008 Olympic Games.
+Their international prominence grew with the transformation of the Bankside Power Station into the Tate Modern in London (2000).
+Later commissions include the Allianz Arena in Munich (2005) and the Beijing National Stadium—commonly known as the "Bird's Nest"—designed for the 2008 Olympic Games.

 Collaboration with artists

 Two significant early influences on de Meuron and Herzog were artist Joseph Beuys and architect Aldo Rossi, the latter being their professor during their studies at ETH Zurich.
-Their friendships with artists have impacted their architectural philosophy, favouring a concept-based approach over a stylistic one. de Meuron, along with Jacques Herzog, initiated Joseph Beuys's involvement in the Basel Carnival (Fasnacht) through the creation of felt suit costumes and the reproduction of other elements of Beuys's iconic installation "Feuerstätte".
-The physical remnants of that 1978 carnival event have then been piled up, reassembled and transformed – based on a sketch by Beuys – into “Feuerstätte II”, a large installation piece which is since then part of the permanent collection of the Kunstmuseum Basel.
-This project exemplifies the kind of artistic engagement that influenced their architectural works.
+Their friendships with artists have impacted their architectural philosophy, favouring a concept-based approach over a stylistic one.
+De Meuron, along with Jacques Herzog, initiated Joseph Beuys's involvement in the Basel Carnival (Fasnacht) through the creation of felt suit costumes and the reproduction of other elements of Beuys's installation "Feuerstätte".
+The physical remnants of that 1978 carnival event have then been piled up, reassembled and transformed – based on a sketch by Beuys – into "Feuerstätte II", a large installation piece which is since then part of the permanent collection of the Kunstmuseum Basel.